 We are all sinful people.
 Here, in the Confession, we admit our wrongdoings and lay our sins at the feet of Jesus on the cross.

-Absolution, our sins, both individual and corporate, have been confessed, and we have been powerfully reassured of God's complete forgiveness through Jesus Christ.
+In the Confession of Sin and Absolution, our sins, both individual and corporate, have been confessed, and we have been powerfully reassured of God's complete forgiveness through lesus Christ.